sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

 EFI_CERT_TYPE_PKCS7_GUID := 4aafd29d-68df-49ee-8aa9-347d375665a7
 ```

-Signature offset and siganture length are self explanatory.
+Signature offset and signature length are self explanatory.
 Here is a typical example of the IIB,
 |  Field Name       |   Value
 | :---------------: | :---------------
 |  ONIE-Image-Id    | 216e9675-be17-46c7-aa71-e525eac83bd2